Undergraduate Satisfactory Academic Progress

 1. Qualitative and Quantitative measurements (Cumulative GPA, pace and maximum credit hours earned) are reviewed at the end of each term (fall, spring, and summer).

-2. A student must meet and be able to complete his/her degree within the Maximum Time-Frame or 150% of the minimum required credits to complete the student’s course of study.
+2. A student must meet and be able to complete their degree within the Maximum Time-Frame or 150% of the minimum required credits to complete the student’s course of study.
 For example, if a student is enrolled in a program requiring 120 credits to earn the degree, the student may lose eligibility once more than 180 credits have been attempted.

 3. With the exception of Summer enrollments, as a full-time student, 12 credits hours must be earned each semester (Fall and Spring only) and a cumulative GPA of 2.00 or higher on a 4.00 GPA scale must be earned in order to maintain SAP.
 As a part-time student, 6 credits must be earned each semester with a cumulative GPA of 2.00 or higher of a 4.00 GPA scale.
 A less than half time student must earn 3 credits per semester and maintain a cumulative GPA of 2.00 or higher on a 4.00 GPA scale.
 For those students enrolled in the Summer term, a student must satisfactorily complete, 2.00 or higher GPA on a 4.00 GPA scale, 50% of all credit hours attempted for the Summer term only while also maintaining a Quantitative (Pace or Completion rate) measurement of 67% of all credit hours attempted.